spcourse/monopoly/en/two player/10 Twoplayers.md

 ## Assignment 3: Realistic addition: two players

-In real life Monopoly is played by two players.
+In real life Monopoly is played by (at least) two players.
 The player that starts first has an advantage, since they will have a bigger chance of moving to a spot that has not been purchased yet.
 The first part of this assignment is evaluating what the advantage is of the starting player and subsequently study how to repair the disadvantage player two has.

 ![](Balans.png){:.inline}{: style="width:35%"}

 > We're going to edit the code from assignment 1 and 2.
 To make sure a working copy of that code is stored, we'll make a new file.
 Create a file called `monopoly_realistic.py` and copy the code we've written up til now into the new file and continue with this new file.

-#### [part 3a] advantage of player 1
+#### Advantage of player 1

 First, add a second player to your simulation.
 Let both players start with 1500 euros of starting money and determine the difference in the number of properties both players own when all streets have been bought up.
+Think of a method that involves as little duplicate code as possible.

-This difference will be different each game.
+The difference between the two players will be different each game.
 That's why you should simulate 10000 games, so you can make an accurate estimation of the average difference.
 You'll see that player 1 does indeed have a small advantage over player 2.

 The goal is to figure out the difference by simulating a large amount of games:
 {: .language-python}